ItsyBinsy/IPeeps/README.md

 # IPeeps

-A Flask-based web application that retrieves detailed IPv4 and IPv6 information using the Abstract API.
+A Python web application that retrieves comprehensive IPv4 and IPv6 information using the Abstract API.

 **Project Activity 3 – Social Coding | October 2025**
 **Developed by Group 3 – 4ITH**